-- Identify implications for communities, current land uses and businesses and reasonably foreseeable changes in land use.
-This should include the likely extent and duration of any temporary or permanent disruption to existing land uses arising from project construction, including requirements for the project to access and/or aquire land. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors along the pipeline corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with SEPP environmental objectives. - Assess likely noise, vibration, odour, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to standards.
-This needs to include assessment of noise and vibration impacts from any proposed blasting activities and ongoing maintenance activities. - Assess potential effects of the project on the structural condition of potentially affected public roads for both the construction and operation phases. - If the alignment traverses existing or closed landfills, evaluate landfill risks such as from gas emissions. - Assess potential impacts on precinct structure plans. - Assess potential safety hazards to the public arising from project construction and operation.
+- Identify implications for communities, current land uses and businesses and immediately foreseeable changes in land use. - Assess the expected positive and adverse socioeconomic effects, at the local and regional scales, potentially generated by the project, including impacts on the capacity of local community infrastructure. - Describe the likely extent and duration of any temporary disruption to existing land uses arising from project construction. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors near the project, during project construction and operation, using an air quality impact assessment undertaken in accordance with State environment protection policy objectives. - Assess the potential for noise, vibration, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), with consideration of relevant standards.
+This should include consideration of changes to impacts during mountain biking events. - Assess the potential for effects of the project on the structural condition of potentially affected public roads for both the construction and operation phases. - Assess potential safety hazards to the public arising from project construction and operation. - Describe the bushfire hazard for the immediate project area and broader landscape conditions and undertake appropriate risk assessment that considers the potential for increased risk of bushfire to people, property and community infrastructure due to the project.